Benham and Reeves provides a professional lettings service to

 code and conduct from Letting Agents.

-An Assured Shorthold Tenancy (AST) is the most common type
+An Assured Periodic Tenancy (APT) is the standard type of tenancy

-This gives the Tenant - and sometimes the Landlord as well –
+Tenant - and sometimes the Landlord as well – the right to

-the right to terminate the tenancy during the fixed period of the
+terminate the tenancy during the fixed period of the tenancy.

 This can be purchased separately when renting and covers